ow-mods/owml/Readme.md

 ## Compatibility

-* Tested with all versions of Outer Wilds up to and including v1.0.7.
+* Compatible with the latest version of Outer Wilds - 1.0.7.
 * Currently Windows only.

 ## Feedback